egovernment/egovernment.github.io/_how-to/part-a/148-configure-conditional-result-for-requirement.markdown

 sub-category: 'Requirements'
 rate: '3'
 number: '148'
-introduction-text: 'A requirement is a document that needs to be uploaded with the registrations file.
+introduction-text: 'A requirement is associated with a document or group of documents that needs to be uploaded with the registrations file.
 Very often this document needs to be shown at the Front Desk to withdraw the certificate(s).
-The requirement is triggered by it determinant(s) and appear in the guide only when the registration to which it is linked is checked by the user.<br>Here we will see how to add a requirement to a registration that will require the user to upload either one of two kinds of documents depending on other questions.'
+The requirement belongs to a registration.<br>Here we will see how to add a requirement to a registration that will require the user to upload either one of two kinds of documents depending on other questions.'
 introduction-img: '145.png'
 prevUrl: 147
 nextUrl: 151
-done: ''
+done: 'yes'
 lang: en
 ref: 148
 ---